dupitydumb/CustomLyrics-Spotify/README.md

 ![image](https://github.com/dupitydumb/LyricsPlus-Spotify/assets/37872714/a06b186a-d3ba-4db9-8865-8061ddeda643)

-## Installation Guide
+## Installation Guide Chrome

 Follow these steps to install the extension:

-1. **Download the Extension Files**: The extension files can be downloaded from the GitHub repository.
-Click on the green "Code" button and then select "Download ZIP".
+1. **Download the Extension Files**: The extension files can be downloaded from the [Latest release](https://github.com/dupitydumb/LyricsPlus-Spotify/releases/) or the latest push.
 Extract the ZIP file to a location of your choice.

 2. **Open Chrome Extensions Page**: Open the Chrome browser and navigate to `chrome://extensions`.
 This will open the Extensions page.